k27dong/bamboo/src/docs/tos.md

 In no event shall Bamboo, its developers, or contributors be liable for any indirect, incidental, special, consequential, or punitive damages, or any loss of profits or revenues, whether incurred directly or indirectly, or any loss of data, use, goodwill, or other intangible losses.

-## Governing Law
-These Terms shall be governed by the laws of [Your Country/State], without regard to its conflict of law provisions.

 ## Contact Information

 For any questions about these Terms, please contact us at [me@kefan.me](mailto:me@kefan.me).